BlakeDalmas/webdev_final/source/xbox/xbox_pages/games.rst

    *Call of Duty: Black Ops 3* was released on November 6, 2015 and was the Xbox One's best-selling game as of 2016 with 7.24 million copies sold. *Call of
-   Duty: Black Ops 3* is a first-person shooter game developed by Trayarch and published by Activision.
+   Duty: Black Ops 3* is a first-person shooter game developed by Treyarch and published by Activision.
 It is the twelfth installment in the *Call of Duty* franchise and the third installment of the Black Ops story line.